mik-jozef/chalk/README.md

 - garbage collection
 - significant whitespace
 - (probably) class inheritance, definitely not multiple inheritance
-- wrong methods being called because of polymorphism
+- wrong methods called because of polymorphism
 - statements; everything is an expression
-- synchronous IO
+- synchronous IO (but there is compile-time IO)
 - user defined glabal variables
 - namespaces
 - duck typing, including in templates